Evading the BBN bound with a soft stiff period: The Model

 \item{\boldmath\textbf{Freefall ($w=1$)}}

 The waterfall field undergoes a period of freefall, where its energy density decays away as $\rho_{\phi}\propto a^{-6}$.
 During the period, the field is dominated solely by its kinetic energy density $K(\phi)$, and the evolution becomes oblivious to the potential $V(\phi)$.
 This is why the field is said to undergo freefall motion in field space.
 Since radiation scales as $\rho_r \propto a^{-4}$, it eventually catches up with the field: reheating occurs and radiation becomes the dominant component of the~Universe.
 For a little while, the waterfall field continues to freefall, with \mbox{$w_\phi=1>w \approx w_r=\frac13$}.
 This region, up to reheating, is denoted as `STAGE~3' in Fig.~\ref{fig:rounded}.
+Up to reheating, the GW spectrum is still increasing with $\dd \ln \Omega_{GW}/\dd \ln f =1$; after reheating, the spectum is flat, $\dd \ln \Omega_{GW}/\dd \ln f =0$.

 \item{\boldmath\textbf{Freezing ($w_\phi=-1$ \& $w=\frac13$)}}

 The kinetic energy density of the waterfall field is rapidly depleted by excessive Hubble friction, which, after reheating, is determined by the less rapidly diluting radiation background.
 As a result, we soon have \mbox{$K(\phi)\ll V(\phi)$} and the field freezes at a value $\phi_F$ with the energy density \mbox{$\rho_\phi\simeq V(\phi_F)=\,$constant} and the barotropic parameter \mbox{$w_\phi\simeq -1$}, provided \mbox{$\partial_{\phi}^{2}V(\phi_F)\ll H^2$}.
 This region, the radiation era of the hot big bang, is denoted as `STAGE~4' in Fig.~\ref{fig:rounded} and corresponds to a flat GW spectrum.